sanginovs/Depth-First-Search-Caveman-Game/README.md

 Depth-First Search Caveman

+## Description

+Depth-First Search Caveman is a game in which a caveman automatically goes around the cave to look for a treasure.
+There are several treasures that are located in different coordinates on the map.
+That's why, caveman walks around looking for treasure.
+If the caveman gets stuck, he backtracks until he finds a direction which is open for him to go, otherwise it keeps backtracking.

+## Motivation

+I was motivated to work on this project after learning about different data structures like stacks, queues and design and algorithm concepts like Depth-First Search and Breadth-First search.
+Thus, I decided to make a game that uses Depth-First search, stacks, queues in its implementation in order to show the use of data structures and algorithmic concepts in the real world.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.